vipulnaik/working-drafts/lesswrong/chris-voss-negotiation-masterclass-review.md

 "show"s in terms of demonstrating sincerity could be "show"s or "tell"s at the object level.

+#### My thoughts on demonstrating good faith

+I think this is good advice in general.
+I do think there are cases where "telling" works, but telling is much more likely to backfire than showing.
+So I'd say one must always show, but whether to tell depends on how much trust has already been built.

 ### It's about your counterpart

 An important aspect of the negotiation techniques is to center them on